Robert A. Watson: Elections

-After redistricting, he decided to run in the Rhode Island House of Representatives in 1992 to the 43rd district.
+After redistricting, he was elected to the Rhode Island House of Representatives in 1992 from the 43rd district.
 He defeated Democrat Linda Seiler and Independent David Zartarian.
 In 1994, he won re-election to a second term defeating Democrat David Zartarian.
 In 1996, he won re-election to a third term unopposed.
 In 1998, he won re-election to a fourth term defeating Democrat Gregory DeGroot.
 In 2000, he won re-election to a fifth term against Reform party nominee Timothy Miller.